ThomasVon2021/blikvm-site/docs/en/switch-guide.md

 # **HDMI Switch Mannul**
-!!! tip "Switch uses and tests video, supporting BliKVM and PiKVM"
+!!! tip "BliKVM-Switch-V1.0 uses and tests video, supporting BliKVM and PiKVM"
     <iframe width="560" height="315" src="https://www.youtube.com/embed/RQ3KxvUsZv8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## **Introduction**
-This switch is a four channel HDMI+USB switch, which supports panel button, desktop controller, kvm remote to switch between computers.
+BliKVM-Switch-V1.0 is a four channel HDMI+USB switch, which supports panel button, desktop controller, KVM remote to switch between computers.
 Maximum support of the switch itself 4K@60HZ Plug and play, drive free.
-At present, this model has been adapted to PiKVM and BliKVM.
+BliKVM-Switch-V1.0 uses the same hardware solution as XH-HK4401, AG7210 HDMI switching chip supports up to 4K@60Hz, CH444G USB switching chip supports USB2.0.
+The difference is that BliKVM-Switch-V1.0 is equipped with KVM USB cable, which can realize KVM port selection.
+BliKVM-Switch-V1.0 is compatible with BliKVM and PiKVM.
 !!! note "points for attention"
     * The switch can be powered directly from the USB input to the computer, that is, the switch can work normally without power supply.
     * If the USB power supply of the controlled computer cannot make the switch work, the switch can be powered independently.